+McLaren offers the 570S in two body types: Coupe and Spider convertible.
 At the heart of the 570S is the same twin-turbocharged 3.8L V8 that powers most of their cars.
-It's mounted mid-ship and makes 562 horsepower in this tune.
+Its mounted mid-ship and makes 562 horsepower.
 Power is sent to the rear wheels via a twin-clutch 7-speed automatic.
-McLaren claims 0-62 mph in 3.2 seconds, although in independent tests, the 570S has been clocked hitting 60 mph in under 3 seconds, an amazing feat for a car that is rear-wheel drive.
+McLaren claims 0-60 mph in 3.1 seconds, although in independent tests, the 570S has been clocked 60 mph in under 3 seconds, an amazing feat for a car that is rear-wheel drive.
 Top speed is claimed to be 204 mph.

 McLaren's Sports Series, which contains its most "affordable" supercars, grows by one today with the introduction of the 2018 McLaren 570S Spider.

 The schtick is pretty straightforward: Take a, and remove the top.
 Well, OK, it's not removed per se -- it's replaced with a retractable hardtop that takes 15 seconds to open or close, at speeds up to 25 miles per hour.
 The top and its associated mechanisms add about 101 pounds to the 570S' curb weight.

 To prevent the wind from removing one's hat, there's an additional wind deflector that can be raised to help mitigate buffeting, or lowered while the top is up to bring a little more noise into the cabin.
 There's also an optional "sports system" that channels exhaust sound toward the cabin beneath the tonneau cover for even more noise.

 The British firm's new platform not only provides a basis for hybrid power, but it will let McLaren transition to completely electric supercars, too.

 Alright, so it won't fit an adult, but it's a pretty cheap way to buy a McLaren.